-- District and School policy and information within the home high school handbook including disciplinary and behavior management systems.
-(Copies of the home high school handbook is provided with Academy South Handbook in the beginning of the year). - Policies and practices outlined in the Academy South handbook. - Academic progress/graduation requirements. - Class schedule and school related activities.
+- Policies and practices outlined in the New Endeavors handbook. - Academic progress/graduation requirements. - Class schedule and school related activities.

 Parent(s)/guardian(s) are encouraged to email their student's case manager or classroom teacher to discuss progress or concerns.
 The classroom team will initiate phone/parent conferences when warranted.